-More than one million peacekeepers have served for peace under the UN flag, but they are not alone in the pursuit of peace.
+More than two million peacekeepers have served for peace under the UN flag, but they are not alone in the pursuit of peace.
 Peacekeeping is powered by strong and diverse partnerships.
 In this new series, we bring you the voices of peacekeepers and partners across the world, to mark the International Day of Peacekeepers, 29 May.

 Edited by: Maya Kelly & Urjasi Rudra